Th-nguyen-Dev/Th-nguyen-Dev.github.io/README.md

-This README will serve to help you understand how the website works, as well as interesting curiosities I discovered while making this website.
+This README will serve to help you understand how the website works, as well as the interesting curiosities I discovered while making this website.
 I hope you enjoy the read!